jdstruck/Pool-ios/README.md

 - [ ] Correct (or better, configurable) ball order
 - [ ] Bumpers

-This was really fun to make, and as you can see, there is a big list of items left to polish the game to where it looks
+This was really fun to make, and while the game works basically as advertised, there are a number of future additions I would like to continue to work on to make this a more polished game.

 ## Daily Log